MulliganFunding/boilermaker-servicebus/docs/index.md

 - **JSON Serialization**: All task arguments must be JSON-serializable
 - **No DAGs**: Nothing like Chords or Groups (from Celery) present at this time.
 - **No ServiceBus Message in Handlers**: We require some `state` as the first arg for all background tasks, but we don't bind the message itself or pass it.
+- **Requires [`aio-azure-clients-toolbox`](https://pypi.org/project/aio-azure-clients-toolbox/)**: We found that publishing to ServiceBus was extremely slow (too slow for us!), so built a connection-pooling ServiceBus [`aio-azure-clients-toolbox`](https://pypi.org/project/aio-azure-clients-toolbox/) that we load as a dependency in this library.

 !!! note "Why Not Boilermaker?"
     If you need a fully-featured task runner with multiple backends, consider [Celery](https://github.com/celery/celery/tree/main) instead.
 Boilermaker is purpose-built for Azure ServiceBus with a focus on simplicity and async Python.